 Contingency plans exist to repower vital electrical busses from an alternate source if the primary source is lost.

 Spent Fuel Pool Cooling.
-Verify that outage work not affect the ability of the operations staff to operate the spent fuel pool cooling system during and after core offload consistent with the outage/shutdown risk control plan.
+Verify that outage work does not affect the ability of the operations staff to operate the spent fuel pool cooling system during and after core offload consistent with the outage/shutdown risk control plan.

 Specific Guidance